wydialang/emotion-detection/README.md

 # emotiondetect

-building neural networks for detecting emotions in a human face
+(first project) building neural networks for detecting emotions in a human face